Atari 520ST (boxed) + External hard drive + software

 The ST computer utilized the Digital Research GEM interface for a graphics environment.
 (As an interesting note, Apple Computer sued Digital Research for the GEM "Look & Feel" on the PC version and Digital Research was forced to change it, however Apple never sued Atari or Digital for the version used on the Atari ST's.
 Perhaps Apple felt that the Atari ST's were not going to be a enough of a threat to merit a lawsuit.)

-This system was very kindly donated by Donated by Clare Hayes-Bradley
+This system was very kindly donated by Clare Hayes-Bradley.

 Atari 520ST (boxed) + External hard drive + software Manuals:

 Magazines RELATED to Atari 520ST (boxed) + External hard drive + software in our Library

 Catalogues RELATED to Atari 520ST (boxed) + External hard drive + software in our Library